Eschatologue/CM_wiki/docs/equipment/armour.md

 Buckler is a small shield, gripped in fist, rather than strapped onto the arm.

-When wielding a Buckler, a creature can still use a weapon's **:weapon-prop-versatile: Versatile**{ .em } property.
+When wielding a Buckler, a creature can still use a weapon's **:wp-prop-versatile: Versatile**{ .em } property.

 #### Pavise